-A lab pack is defined in the Appendix C Glossary of the RCRA Compliance Manual 2011 as “Drums filled with many small containers packed in non-biodegradable absorbent materials.”
-This type of packaging is most commonly used when a hazardous waste generator – not necessarily a “lab” - has many small containers of hazardous waste for disposal.
+The PHMSA doesn’t define a lab pack, instead it refers you to the Appendix C Glossary of the RCRA Compliance Manual 2011 which defines a lab pack as “Drums filled with many small containers packed in non-biodegradable absorbent materials.”
+This type of packaging is most commonly used when a hazardous waste generator – not necessarily a “lab” – has many small containers of hazardous waste for disposal.

 49 CFR 173.12(b) first specifically identifies the hazardous wastes that may not take advantage of this exception or any other found in this section, they are: